pachyderm/docs/content/2.3.x/enterprise/auth/authentication/idp-dex.md

 For now, let's configure Pachyderm so that our Pachyderm users can log in through Auth0.

-### 1- Register a Pachyderm Application with your IdP
+### 1: Register a Pachyderm Application with your IdP

-!!!
-TLDR
+{{% notice tip %}}
 The one important and invariant element of this step, no matter what your IdP choice might be, is the **callback URL**.
 Callback URLs are the URLs that your IdP invokes after the authentication process.
 The IdP redirects back to this URL once a user is authenticated.

 For security reasons, you need to add your application's URL to your client's Allowed Callback URLs.
 This enables your IdP to recognize these URLs as valid.

 **For Local or “Quick” deployment cases where you do not have a public DNS entry or public IP address, set the following field `config.insecureSkipIssuerCallbackDomainCheck` to `true` in your connector file below.**

 The format of the URL is described below.
+{{% /notice %}}

 If you do not have an Auth0 account, sign up for one at https://auth0.com and create your Pool of Users